 Ambient noise levels presented include all noise sources such as transport (roads, rail and aircraft), fauna (insects, frogs, birds, and bats), farm animals (cows, bulls), the natural environment (wind, wind in trees), domestic noises, other industrial operations as well as SMC noise emissions.
 Weather data during the monitoring period has been obtained from the weather station located on the SMC site.

-The tables provide the following information:
+The tables below provide the following information on operator-attended noise surveys:

-- Date and start time, operator and equipment details. - Monitoring location. - Wind velocity (m/s) and temperature (PC) at the measurement location. - Typical maximum (LAmax) and contributed LAeq(15minute) noise levels.
+- Date and start time, operator and equipment details. - Monitoring location. - Wind velocity (m/s) and temperature (°C) at the measurement location. - Typical maximum (LAmax) and contributed LAeq(15minute) noise levels.